Krushna-Nanda/University_exam/CN/LQ.md

 ### **Conclusion**

 TCP ensures reliable, ordered, and efficient data delivery through its robust service model, sliding window mechanism, congestion control, and error-handling capabilities.
 These features make TCP essential for process-to-process communication in modern networks.

 ---

-### **TCP Sliding Window**
-**Definition**:
-The sliding window mechanism in TCP is a flow control technique that manages the amount of data a sender can transmit before receiving an acknowledgment from the receiver.

-**How It Works**:
-- **Window Size**: The sender can send multiple packets (up to the window size) without waiting for an acknowledgment.
-- **Dynamic Adjustment**: The window size is dynamically adjusted based on the receiver’s advertised capacity (receiver window) and network conditions.
-- **Acknowledgments**: The receiver sends cumulative acknowledgments indicating the highest byte received in sequence.
-- **Efficiency**: This mechanism ensures efficient use of network resources and prevents the sender from overwhelming the receiver.

-**Advantages**:
-- Allows continuous data transmission for better performance.
-- Minimizes idle time between transmissions.

----